 - 1. Convert the module module/1 directive into an object/1 opening object directive, using the module name as the object name.
 For module/2 directives apply the same conversion and convert the list of exported predicates into public/1 predicate directives.
 Add a closing object directive, end_object/0, at the end of the source code. - 2.
 Convert any export/1 directives into public/1 predicate directives. - 3.
-Convert any use_module/1 directives for modules that will not be converted to objects into use_module/2 directives (see next section), replacing the file spec in the first argument with the module name.

-- 4. Convert any use_module/1-2 directives referencing other modules also being converted to objects into Logtalk uses/2 directives. - 5.
+Convert any use_module/1 directives for modules that will not be converted to objects into use_module/2 directives (see next section), replacing the file spec in the first argument with the module name. - 4.
+Convert any use_module/1-2 directives referencing other modules also being converted to objects into Logtalk uses/2 directives. - 5.
 Convert each reexport/1 directive into a uses/2 directive and public/1 predicate directives (see next section). - 6.
-Convert any meta_predicate/1 directives into Logtalk meta_predicate/1 directives by replacing the module meta-argument indicator, :, with the Logtalk meta-argument indicator, 0.
-Closures must be represented using an integer denoting the number of additional arguments that will be appended to construct a goal.
-Arguments which are not meta-arguments are represented by the character. - 7.
-Convert any explicit qualified calls to module predicates to messages by replacing the (:)/2 operator with the (::)/2 message sending operator when the referenced modules are also being converted into objects.
+Convert any meta_predicate/1 directives into Logtalk meta_predicate/1 directives by replacing the module meta-argument indicator, :, with the Logtalk meta-argument indicator 0 for goal meta-arguments.
+For closure meta-arguments, use an integer denoting the number of additional arguments that will be appended to construct a goal.
+Arguments which are not meta-arguments are represented by the character.
+Do not use argument mode indicators such as ?, or +, or - as Logtalk supports mode directives.

+- 7. Convert any explicit qualified calls to module predicates to messages by replacing the (:)/2 operator with the (::)/2 message sending operator when the referenced modules are also being converted into objects.
 Calls in the pseudo-module user can be encapsulated using the {}/1 Logtalk external call control construct.
 You can also use instead a uses/2 directive where the first argument would be the atom user and the second argument a list of all external predicates.
-This alternative has the advantage of not requiring changes to the code making the predicate calls. - 8.
+This alternative has the advantages of not requiring changes to the code making the predicate calls and of better visibility for the documenting and diagramming tools. - 8.
 If your module uses the database built-in predicates to implement module local mutable state using dynamic predicates, add both private/1 and dynamic/1 directives for each dynamic predicate. - 9.
 If your module declares or defines clauses for multifile module predicates, replace the (:)/2 functor by (::)/2 in the multifile/1 directives and in the clause heads for all modules defining the multifile predicates that are also being converted into objects; if that is not the case, just keep the multifile/1 directives and the clause heads as-is). - 10.
 Compile the resulting objects with the Logtalk unknown_predicates, and portability flags set to warning to help you locate possible issues and calls to proprietary Prolog built-in predicates and to predicates defined on other converted modules.
 In order to improve code portability, check the Logtalk library for possible alternatives to the use of proprietary Prolog built-in predicates.